Karima-Sobhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the number of lines that contain the pattern “bin” in the file /etc/passwd

+solution :
+	grep -i "bin" /etc/passwd |wc -l

+or can use that code ,it do the same

+	grep -c -i "bin" /etc/passwd

 ##  16-whatsnext :

 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+' -A 3  '  option: Specifies that we want to display three lines after each match.
+The -A (after) option is used to specify the number of lines to include after each matching line.

 ##  17-hidethisword :